QTechTheory/DissipativeRecompiler/README.md

 | `out_data`      | the main output file containing the simulation results, which can be read by Mathematica                                                |

-`out_data` is actually an [Assocation](https://reference.wolfram.com/language/guide/Associations.html), which can be read in Mathematica...
+`out_data` is actually an [Assocation](https://reference.wolfram.com/language/guide/Associations.html), which can be read in Mathematica via
 ```Mathematica
 data = Get["out_data"]
 ````